B.S. in HIM/MHSA Bridge Program

 About the Program

-Within the HIM/MHSA bridge program, you’ll learn how to address current and future challenges in the fields of health information management and health services administration.
-Offering expertise in both specialties, the bridge program is an excellent educational path for those looking to assume management and executive positions in health care.
+Within the bridge program, you’ll learn how to address current and future challenges in the fields of health information management and health services administration.
+Offering expertise in both specialties, the program is an excellent educational path for those looking to assume management and executive positions in health care.

 The combination of health information management and health services administration is particularly attractive to health care employers who seek to elevate the organization, management and control of information within the sector.
-As a graduate of the HIM/MHSA program, you'll possess the in-demand skills to manage information resources and make health care safer and more affordable for consumers.
+As a graduate of this program, you'll possess the in-demand skills to manage information resources and make health care safer and more affordable for consumers.

 Requirements and Eligibility

 To apply to the HIM/MHSA bridge program, you must be a junior-year student already admitted into the bachelor’s degree program in health information management at the University of Kansas Medical Center.
 As an applicant, you need to undergo academic advising and receive approval from the health information management department chair by Feb.
 1 of your junior year in college.

 - Official score on the GRE revised General Test.